 SQL Server 2019 extension (preview)

 The SQL Server 2019 extension (preview) provides preview support for new features and tools shipping in support of SQL Server 2019 preview.
-This includes preview support for SQL Server 2019 big data clusters, an integrated notebook experience, a PolyBase Create External Table wizard, and Azure Resource Explorer.
+This includes preview support for SQL Server 2019 big data clusters, an integrated notebook experience, and a PolyBase Create External Table wizard.

 Install the SQL Server 2019 extension (preview)